scylladb/scylla-code-samples/gce_deploy_and_install_scylla_cluster/README.md

 ```
 ./gce_deploy_and_install_scylla_cluster.sh -t16 -n -c5 -v1.6
 ```
-- This will deploy 3 VMs (n1-standard-16) with CentOS7 image and 5 NVMe drives per node, each 375GB, then it will install and configure the latest Scylla 1.6
+- This will deploy 3 VMs (n1-standard-16) with CentOS7 image and 5 NVMe drives per node, each 375GB.
+It will then install and configure the latest Scylla 1.6 release

 Example2:
 ```
 ./gce_deploy_and_install_scylla_cluster.sh -t4 -s100 -u
 ```
-- This will deploy 3 VMs (n1-standard-4) with Ubuntu16 image and 2 SSD drives per node, each 100GB, then it will install and configure the latest Scylla 1.7
+- This will deploy 3 VMs (n1-standard-4) with Ubuntu16 image and 2 SSD drives per node, each 100GB.
+It will then then install and configure the latest Scylla 1.7 release

 See Scylla releases [here](http://www.scylladb.com/category/users-blog/releases/).